github/training-kit/workbooks/github-foundations.md

 Inspect the full history of a specific branch, limit the output, or graphically diagram the relationship of commits.

-List all commits of current branch in decending order.
+List all commits of current branch in descending order.

 ``` shell
 git log